-Project period: Class exchanges are possible for 1 year, 2 years or a maximum of 3 years.
+Project period: Class exchanges are possible for 1 year or 2 years.
 The allocation of the number of pupils each year should be described in the application.

 Duration of activity: The exchange can range from 5 days (at least 3 working days and 2 travel days) and up to 3 weeks.